The main program window. It shows the loaded scene, which you can edit using any tool the program gives you.

 Clicking the cube itself switches projection modes between perspective and isometric.

-The lock symbol locks the camera to the current position so it won't be affected by the viewport controls described below.
+The lock symbol locks the camera to the current position so it won't move if you try to rotate.

 (3) Edit Mode Switch